LINCHPIN

 Why Skills Alone Fail

 The national average completion rate for workforce training programs is 55–65%.
 Of completers, only 70–75% are employed in their field within six months.
 Of those employed, turnover in the first year exceeds 40% in many sectors.
-The National Association of Manufacturers projects 2.1 million manufacturing jobs will go unfilled by 2030 — not for lack of applicants, but for lack of applicants with the character and reliability employers require.[9]
+The National Association of Manufacturers projects 2.1 million manufacturing jobs will go unfilled by 2030, because employers cannot find applicants with the character and reliability the work demands.[9]

 The pattern: programs that develop technical skills without developing the character to sustain employment produce graduates who can do the work but cannot hold the job.
-The missing ingredient is not more training hours — it is formation.[3]
-Nobel laureate James Heckman’s research demonstrates that “soft skills” — conscientiousness, perseverance, sociability — predict life outcomes as strongly as IQ, and that investment in these non-cognitive capacities yields outsized returns, especially in early development.
+The missing ingredient is formation, not more training hours.[3]
+Nobel laureate James Heckman’s research demonstrates that “soft skills” (conscientiousness, perseverance, sociability) predict life outcomes as strongly as IQ, and that investment in these non-cognitive capacities yields outsized returns, especially in early development.

 What Character Formation Produces